stackdevsamarth/Digiface/README.md

 git clone https://github.com/codewithsadee/Digiface.git
 ```

+### Prerequisites

+Before you begin, ensure you have met the following requirements:

+* [Git](https://git-scm.com/downloads "Download Git") must be installed on your operating system.

+### Run Locally

 ### Contact

-If you want to contact with me you can reach me at [Twitter](https://www.linkedin.com/codewithsadee).
+If you want to contact with me you can reach me at [Linkedin](https://www.linkedin.com/in/stackdevsamarth).

 ## Contributing